Framework

 4. Now look for the rarer items that show up in three.
 These are your candidates.

-5. The center — items that appear in all four — is your working hypothesis for ikigai.
-Most people find one or two; if you find none, that's a useful answer too.
+5. The centre — items in all four — is a working hypothesis, not a verdict.
+Most people find one or two; finding none is a useful answer too, and a common one.

 6. Sit with it for a week before acting.
 Ikigai is meant to settle, not snap into place.